ziqiaow/RetroGE/README.md

 Another thing to mention is that when factor/categorical variables contain a group/category with fewer than 5 individuals, the algorithm may return error.
 Therefore, it is generally recommended to have categories with at least 5 samples in each group.

 ## Questions
-This software will be constantly updated, so please send your questions/suggestions to zwang389@jhu.edu to help improve the package.
+This software will be constantly updated, so please send your questions/suggestions to ziqiao.wang@virginia.edu to help improve the package.